Map Oxbridge Applications, 58 Buckingham Gate, London, SW1E 6AJ

 How Do I Start?

-Starting your personal statement can be done in a million ways and is often the part that many students get stuck on.
-There is no correct way to start your statement off, some applicants choose to begin with a quote that is relevant to their interests while others open with an anecdote that provides insight into where their curiosity for the subject has come from.
+Starting a section in the personal statement can be done in a million ways and is often the part that many students get stuck on.
+There is no correct way to start your writing, some applicants choose to begin with a quote that is relevant to their interests while others open with an anecdote that provides insight into where their curiosity for the subject has come from.

 How you open will set the tone for the rest of your personal statement, including establishing your enthusiasm and interest in your subjects and providing the Admissions Tutor with an introduction to your personality.
 Never use someone else’s words or pretend to be someone else in your personal statement, the Admissions Tutors will quickly see through this and with only a short space to express your true academic self, you don’t want to waste space on other’s content.
 We recommend speaking as though you were speaking to your headteacher, in a clear, mature tone that retains a sense of who you are as an individual.